Tearsheet

 AI Analysis | Feedback

-Northrop Grumman (NOC) primarily sells its advanced systems, products, and services to government entities, rather than primarily to other companies or individuals.
-Therefore, the conditions for listing customer companies with symbols or describing categories of individual customers do not directly apply in the conventional sense.
+Northrop Grumman (NOC) primarily sells its advanced aerospace and defense products and services to government entities rather than to other companies or individuals.

 AI Analysis | Feedback